Royal Enfield Continental GT: Continental GT 535

+Discontinued

-The "Continental GT" was the most powerful machine from Royal Enfield when it was launched in 2014 and is reminiscent of the café racers of the 1960s, including the Enfield model from 1966.
-It was equipped with a 535 cm³ single-cylinder engine that develops almost 21 kW (30 hp) at 5100 rpm.
+The Continental GT was the most powerful machine from Royal Enfield when it was launched in 2014 and is reminiscent of the café racers of the 1960s, including the Enfield model from 1966.
+It was equipped with a 535 cm3 single-cylinder engine that develops almost 21 kW (30 hp) at 5100 rpm.
 The John o'Groats to Land's End route was also used with this model, and the construction again proved its reliability.

 The Continental engine is a block engine - the crankshaft and gearbox are combined in one housing - and has intake manifold injection; The alternator is on the right of the crankshaft, the primary drive is on the left.
 The emission limits EURO 3 and 4 can be complied with.
 It has a 90 mm stroke and 84 mm bore and achieves a maximum torque of 44.0 Nm at a speed of 4000 rpm.

 Continental GT 650

+currently in production

 The Continental GT 650 alongside the Interceptor 650 was introduced in November 2017.
 The café racer has either a standard dual-seat or an optional solo seat with a seat hump.
 The fuel tank is more angular than the roadster's.
 Clip-on handlebars and rear-set pegs allow a sportier riding position.
+The Royal Enfield Continental GT 650 is powered by a 647.95 cc, parallel-twin, air cooled and oil cooled engine.